googkit/googkit/README.markdown

 ### License
-MIT License.
+The tools are licensed under MIT License.
 See `LICENSE.txt` for more information.